 10) Healthcare, science, and public services

 • “I am hoping it can help medical professionals to diagnose conditions sooner.
 I can see it's potential in removing barriers for people with disabilities and long term health conditions.
-However, I fear it can and will be used maliciously for example, deep fakes, relying on fake or biased data and producing unreliable or biased results,” said a West Midlands woman, aged 35-44.
+However, I fear it can and will be used maliciously, for example, deep fakes, relying on fake or biased data and producing unreliable or biased results,” said a West Midlands woman, aged 35-44.

-11) Privacy, data use, and surveillance
+11) Privacy, data use and surveillance

-• “We’ve already seen how social media can manipulate people into believing political campaigns and prey on fears and bigotry and AI has the opportunity to do this on steroids,” said one London woman, aged 45-54.
+• “We’ve already seen how social media can manipulate people into believing political campaigns and prey on fears and bigotry, and AI has the opportunity to do this on steroids,” said one London woman, aged 45-54.

 12) Human connection and mental wellbeing

-• AI-synthesised topic description: How AI mediated interaction affects social connection and mental health, including its use as a substitute for human contact, risks of dependence and parasocial relationships and preferences for human support.
+• AI-generated topic description: How AI mediated interaction affects social connection and mental health, including its use as a substitute for human contact, risks of dependence and parasocial relationships and preferences for human support.

 13) Creative work, culture, and ownership

-• AI-synthesised topic description: AI in artistic and cultural production, considering its impact on creative labour and livelihoods, questions of authorship, consent and compensation, and the place of human creativity in AI saturated media environments.
+• AI-generated topic description: AI in artistic and cultural production, considering its impact on creative labour and livelihoods, questions of authorship, consent and compensation, and the place of human creativity in AI saturated media environments.

 • "A lot of writers/artists I know are barely scraping by, and it's enraging to see AI companies scraping their intellectual property without permission or compensation,” said a South East man aged 55+.